 - Where to find grant givers and match helpful opportunities

-You also have bonus access available to templates that will help you save time when applying for those very same funds by entering information into prefilled cells or copying data from other places within Excel - saving hours of tedious work every week and much more.
+You also have bonus access available to templates that will help you save time when applying for those very same funds.
+Enter information into prefilled cells or copy data from other places within Excel to save hours of tedious work every week and much more.

 About the Author

-If interested, you may buy this book, How To Write A Grant by Meredith Noble, on Amazon.
+- You may buy this book, How To Write A Grant by Meredith Noble, on Amazon if interested.

-If you're new to grant writing, then this guide will show you how to write clear and compelling grant proposals.
-You can get tips on finding the right grant givers for your organization; crafting an effective narrative that tells donors what they'll do with their money; and, organizing information in simple-to-read tables and charts.
+If you're new to grant writing, this guide will show you how to write clear and compelling grant proposals.
+You can get tips on finding the right grant givers for your organization, crafting a compelling narrative that tells donors what they'll do with their money; and, organizing information in simple-to-read tables and charts.